 | HUM | Humana (the insurance company) |

-| COMPBEN | Comprehensive Benefits (the division handling premiums) |
+| COMPBEN | Comprehensive Benefits (the billing division handling premium collection) |

-| E MER | E-Merchant (electronic merchant processing) |
+| E MER | E-Merchant (electronic merchant processing — indicates an online/card-not-present transaction) |

-| ROSWELL GA | Location of Humana’s payment processing center |
+| ROSWELL GA | Location of Humana’s payment processing center (ZIP 30076) |

-| 866-5370232 | Humana’s customer service phone number for billing |
+| 866-5370232 | Humana’s customer service phone number for billing inquiries |

-| 300764859 | Merchant reference or account identifier |
+| 300764859 | Merchant reference or account identifier used by the payment processor |

 Some statements show the full string as “HUM COMPBEN E MER 866-5370232 GA 300764859.”
 Others truncate it differently, displaying only “HUM COMPBEN E MER ROSWELL GA” or simply “HUM COMPBEN E MER.”
 The variation depends entirely on your bank or credit card issuer’s character limits for billing descriptors.